svbygoibear/hermes-crypto-core/README.md

 Keep in mind this will not be committed as part of your code.
 All environment variables here will also need to be configured on your Lambda instance for this app.

 #### Setup Environment
 This is where the `Makefile` will come in handy.
-Depending on if you are on a windows machine (or not - note windows functionality is the only one that has been tested); you can run;
+Depending on if you are on a Windows machine (or not - note Windows functionality is the only one that has been tested); you can run;
 ```
 make build-windows
 ```
 This will build (and zip) this project as well as kick off a local dynamodb database for you to work with as you develop.
 Some info on this:
-- The zip file can directly be uploaded to [AWS Lambda](https://aws.amazon.com/pm/lambda), with a function configured as a REST API with all your environment variables and roles setup to deploy this manually; if you want to test this as a Lambda
+- The zip file can be uploaded directly to [AWS Lambda](https://aws.amazon.com/pm/lambda), with a function configured as a REST API with all your environment variables and roles set up to deploy this manually; if you want to test this as a Lambda
 - It also creates your database, which you can connect on your database GUI using `localhost` and port `1433`.

 Make sure that docker is running for the database to be created.